See below a month by month list of events in Cuba throughout the year.

 This is a very popular event which attracts people from within Cuba and also from countries all around the world, especially Spanish speaking countries.
 Although it's called the Havana Book Fair, the event takes itself to many different cities around Cuba.
 In Havana the fair is hosted in the Cabana fortress, which has a dramatic location on a hill on the opposite side of the bay to Old Havana.
 The event is attended by book lovers, publishers, writers and celebrities.
 Apart from book sales, the event includes lectures from some of the authors, some theatre and dance performances, as well as film sessions.

-The is Cuba's most important festival for cigars.
+This is Cuba's most important festival for cigars.
 It attracts cigar lovers from all over the planet.
-The tendency over the last few years for the festival has been to grow year on year, and that trend is only predicted to continue.
+The tendency over the last few years for the festival has been to grow yearly, and that trend is only predicted to continue.
 Cuba's famous brands, including Cohiba, Montecristo, Partagas, Romeo y Julieta, H Upman, and even smaller privately run Robaina, are all involved.
-Visits to cigar factories and tobacco plantations are on offer, and seminars, cigar rolling demonstrations, and tastings are included. official festival website.
+Visits to cigar factories and tobacco plantations are on offer, and seminars, cigar rolling demonstrations, and tastings are included.
+Find out more on official festival website.
+The next festival is February 26-March 1, 2024.

 A percussion festival in the name of one of Cuba's greatest percussionists.
 Being a country of rhythms where every musician seems to be an accomplished percussionist, it is no mean feat to be known as one of Cuba's best.
 Guillermo Barreto was that and more.
 He was a featured artist at the Tropicana Club in Havana at its height of popularity during the roaring 50's.